Jean Vuillemin

-Jean Vuillemin is a French computer scientist known for his work in data structures and parallel computing.
-He is a professor of computer science at the École normale supérieure (Paris).
+Jean Vuillemin (born May 22, 1947, Pontarlier, France, died May 25, 2026, Paris, France) was a computer scientist known for his work in data structures and parallel computing.
+He was a professor of computer science at the École normale supérieure (Paris).

+He was born of Suzanne Vuillemin (née Pagnier) and French philosopher Jules Vuillemin.

 Contributions

 Vuillemin invented the binomial heap and Cartesian tree data structures.
-With Ron Rivest, he proved the Aanderaa–Rosenberg conjecture, according to which any deterministic algorithm that tests a nontrivial monotone property of graphs, using queries that test whether pairs of vertices are adjacent, must perform a quadratic number of adjacency queries.
+With Ron Rivest, he proved one of the Aanderaa–Rosenberg conjectures, according to which any deterministic algorithm that tests a nontrivial monotone property of graphs, using queries that test whether pairs of vertices are adjacent, must perform a quadratic number of adjacency queries.

 In the 1980s, Vuillemin was the director of a project to develop a workstation using VLSI technology, under which the Le Lisp programming language was developed.
 With Franco P. Preparata, he also introduced the cube-connected cycles as a network topology in parallel computing.

 Education and career

 Vuillemin earned an engineering degree at the École Polytechnique in 1968, a doctorate (troisième cycle) at the University of Paris in 1969, a Ph.D. from Stanford University in 1972 under the supervision of Zohar Manna, and a state doctorate from Paris Diderot University in 1974.

 He became an assistant professor at the University of California, Berkeley in 1974, but then returned to France in 1975 for a position at the University of Paris-Sud.
 He moved to the École Polytechnique in 1982, to the Ecole de Management Léonard De Vinci in 1994, and to the École normale supérieure in 1997.